-Special Issue: Effective September 1, 2017, courts must make a finding at the Adversary Hearing as to whether DFPS is able to place the child with a relative or other designated caregiver and state the evidence that supports its finding either way.
+Special Issue: Courts must make a finding at the Adversary Hearing as to whether DFPS is able to place the child with a relative or other designated caregiver and state the evidence that supports its finding either way.
 Tex.
 Fam.
-Code § 262,0022
+Code § 262.0022.